Sanyam-G/YouTube-Subtitle-Sync/README.md

 # YouTube Subtitle Sync Refresher

-This script was created to fix an annoying issue where YouTube subtitles can lag, skip lines, or go out of sync when you watch videos at fast playback speeds (like 2x, 3x, etc.).
+This script was vibe-coded to fix an annoying issue where YouTube subtitles can lag, skip lines, or go out of sync when you watch videos at fast playback speeds (like 2x, 3x, etc.).
 If your subtitles can't keep up when you speed things up, this script aims to help!

 ## How It Works